DworkinLab/Protocols/ExaminingGFP_reporters.md

 Remember that paraformaldehyde should be made fresh every 6 months (or else it produces chemical byproducts that quench GFP).
 Once a stock of 4% PF is made in a batch, freeze small aliquots. **Whole batch should be replaced every 6 months**.
 Check recipe in molecular lab!

-It may be the changes to GFP are actually reversible.
+**Note:** It may be the changes to GFP are actually reversible.
 See [this paper](https://www.nature.com/articles/ncomms4992). i.e. treatment with alkaline buffer solutions (such as 0.1 M Na2CO3, pH=11.6).